Time2Lab/jinja-switchport-generator/README.md

 # Jinja Switchport Generator

-This project generates Cisco switch interface configuration from a CSV file using a Jinja2 template.
+This project generates switch interface configuration from a CSV file using a Jinja2 template.
 It’s meant for small labs or repeatable builds where you don’t want to hand-type every `interface` block.

 ## Features